You are currently viewing Mattress in Malaysia for Spine & Joint Care

 • Maintains spinal positioning, reducing strain on the lumbar and cervical spine.

-• Supports postural efficiency during sleep, assisting in movement-based recovery.
+• Manages postural efficiency during sleep, assisting in movement-based recovery.

 Recommended Pillow Selection by Age Group

-40s: Cervical Pillow for structured neck support and spinal alignment maintenance.
+40s: Cervical Pillow for structured neck care and spinal alignment maintenance.

-50s: Memory Foam Pillow for customized contouring and pressure relief.
+50s: Memory Foam Pillow for customized contouring and pressure reduction.

-60s: Contour Pillow for targeted support and enhanced comfort.
+60s: Contour Pillow for targeted care and enhanced comfort.

 70s and Older: Adjustable Pillow for personalized movement-based adaptability.

-Holistic Recovery and Support for the Achilles Tendon
+Holistic Recovery and Care for the Achilles Tendon

 CSC provides structured movement-based rehabilitation strategies for Achilles tendon mobility and postural function.